[WORK IN PROGRESS] LESS A BUILDING: Interactions with the Snowdon Aviary

 **Owen Hopkins, Mavericks: Breaking the Mould of British Architecture, 2016

-A collaborative artist's book documenting a series of 'interactions' with the Snowdon Aviary by a group of contemporary artists and writers.
-Playful in its form and design, the work will celebrate the aviary's dynamic crystalline construction, its particular architectural atmosphere, and its role as a catalyst for new and experimental thinking.
-The book will be shaped around a series of conversations or exchanges between contributors and its format will reflect the dialogic nature of the research.
+A collaborative artist's book documenting a series of 'interactions' with the London Zoo Aviary by a group of contemporary artists and writers.
+Playful in its form and design, the work will celebrate the aviary's dynamic crystalline construction, its particular architectural atmosphere, and its role as a catalyst for experimental thinking.
+The book will be shaped around a series of conversations between contributors and its format will reflect the dialogic nature of the research.

 The project reflects my longstanding interest in the Aviary, and builds on a body of film, sculptural and collage works